-To be eligible to hold the office of city commissioner of the City of Fort Loude Jale, or to qualify for nomination or election as such, the candidate shall have resided in the City of Fort Louderdale for size (6) months immediately preceding the date of the election, and shall reside in the commission of stricts for which he or she seeks election on the day he or she qualifies as a candidate for that office, shall continuously reside in that district and shall be a resident of the State of Florida, and a citizen of the United States of America, there be duly qualified to vote at city, state and national elections; shall be over the age of twenty-one [21] years; and shall be otherwise qualified as in this charter provided; shall hold no other public elective of ice; and shall not be an officer, employee or serving in any capacity with the city government, except that a city office of explanation or serving may qualify for reelection.
-Candidates for nomination or election for the office of city commission eshall comply with all the rules and regulations set out in the charter as to their conduct.
-Any candidate for city commission or any city commissioner who shall cease to possess the qualifications required herein shall for the with forfeit his or her office or candidacy.
+To be eligible to hold the office of city commissioner of the City of Fort Lauderdale, or to qualify for nomination or election as such, the candidate shall have resided in the City of Fort Lauderdale for six (6) months immediately preceding the date of the election, and shall reside in the commission district from which he or she seeks election on the day he or she qualifies as a candidate for that office, shall continuously reside in that district and shall be a resident of the State of Florida, and a citizen of the United States of America; shall be duly qualified to vote at city, state and national elections; shall be over the age of twenty-one (21) years; and shall be otherwise qualified as in this charter provided; shall hold no other public elective office; and shall not be an officer, employee or serving in any capacity with the city government, except that a city commissioner serving may qualify for reelection.
+Candidates for nomination or election for the office of city commissioner shall comply with all the rules and regulations set out in the charter as to their conduct.
+Any candidate for city commission or any city commissioner who shall cease to possess the qualifications required herein shall forthwith forfeit his or her office or candidacy.